abhishekaxl/headlessEcommerce/docs/01-requirements-breakdown.md

 **So that** I can complete my purchase

 **Acceptance Criteria:**
-- [ ] "Place Order" button functional हो
+- [ ] "Place Order" button functional should be implemented
-- [ ] Order submission processing state show हो
+- [ ] Order submission processing state show should be implemented
-- [ ] Order successfully place हो
+- [ ] Order successfully place should be implemented
-- [ ] Order confirmation page redirect हो
+- [ ] Order confirmation page redirect should be implemented
-- [ ] Order number display हो
+- [ ] Order number display should be implemented
-- [ ] Error handling proper हो:
+- [ ] Error handling should be proper:
-  - [ ] Out-of-stock items handle हों
+  - [ ] Out-of-stock items handle should be available
-  - [ ] Price changes handle हों
+  - [ ] Price changes handle should be available
-  - [ ] Invalid coupon handle हो
+  - [ ] Invalid coupon handle should be implemented
-  - [ ] Payment failure handle हो
+  - [ ] Payment failure handle should be implemented
-  - [ ] Shipping method unavailable handle हो
+  - [ ] Shipping method unavailable handle should be implemented
-- [ ] Retry mechanism हो (where applicable)
+- [ ] Retry mechanism should be (where applicable)

 #### Story 4.8: Checkout Edge Cases
 **As a** system